Visit last year’s Chowder & Jazz chowder challenge here.

 In the tastiest event of the popular Whale & Jazz festival, local chefs & cooks vie for the title of “Best Mendonoma Coast Chowder” in the 15th Annual Chowder Challenge.

 As per previous years, two categories will be judged, Traditional New England-style Clam Chowder and Open Class.
 Challenge attendees will vote for People’s Choice and Most Tasted awards.
 The Open Class includes but is not limited to Manhattan-style Clam, Crab, Shrimp, Scallop, Lobster, Abalone, Salmon, or any other seafood combination.
 Vegetarian Chowders such as corn or mushroom chowder are also eligible.

-Last year’s big winner was **Anchor Bay Thai Kitchen** and they are coming back to defend their title!
+Last year’s big winner was Chef Kwanjai Wong of **Anchor Bay Thai Kitchen** with a red seafood curry recipe.
+You can bet they are coming back to defend their title!

 Barnebey’s Hot Four

 A highlight each year is the concert of traditional New Orleans jazz, this year performed once again by the ever-popular “Barnebey’s Hot Four” of Sonoma County, returning to the Gualala Arts Center for the tenth straight year.
 The repertoire for the afternoon will include old favorites, the resurrection of some obscure musical gems from the golden age of jazz, and probably a few surprises for musicians and listeners alike, all in the tradition of the Big Easy.
 Those wanting to work off their chowder tasting with dancing will find themselves toe-tapping and boot-stomping as the infectious beats of New Orleans pushes them towards the dance floor!